oracle-livelabs/multicloud/helidon-oci-devops/provision-infrastructure/provision-infrastructure.md

     terraform apply -auto-approve</copy>
     ```

+    > **MANDATORY TO BE READ:-**
-    > This will provide the following resources required for DevOps:
+    This will provide the following resources required for DevOps:
     * **OCI DevOps Service**
         * **OCI DevOps Project** that will contain all the DevOps components needed for this project.
         * **OCI Code Repository** that will host the Application source code project.